General Terms and Conditions of Delivery of Schmid AG, energy solutions, and its group companies (valid from February 1, 2025)

 9.8 If dispatch is delayed due to or at the request of the PURCHASER, he shall be charged the costs incurred for storage at SCHMID’s works after notification of readiness for dispatch, but at least half a percent of the invoice amount for each month.
 SCHMID shall be entitled to otherwise dispose of the delivery items after the fruitless expiry of a reasonable period.

-10. packaging
+10. Packaging

-11 Transfer of benefit and risk
+11. Transfer of benefit and risk

-Benefit and risk shall pass to the PURCHASER at the latest upon dispatch of the delivery ex works of SCHMID.
-If the delivery is delayed due to circumstances for which the PURCHASER is responsible, the risk shall pass to the PURCHASER on the day originally scheduled for dispatch ex works.
-From this time onwards, the deliveries shall be stored and insured at the PURCHASER’s expense and risk.
+Use and risk shall pass to the CUSTOMER at the latest upon shipment of the delivery ex works SCHMID.
+If delivery is delayed due to circumstances for which the CUSTOMER is responsible, the risk shall pass to the CUSTOMER on the day of the originally scheduled date for shipment ex works.
+From this point on,

-12. shipping, transportation and insurance
+12. Shipping, transportation and insurance

 12.2 The PURCHASER shall be responsible for insuring against damage of any kind.

-13 Further obligations of the PURCHASER
+13. Further obligations of the PURCHASER

 13.3 The CUSTOMER shall also be responsible for the assembly and fixing of the switch cabinet, the emergency power supply, the supply line to the switch cabinet and the connection of the cables, the laying and connection of all electrical connections from the switch cabinet to the various motors and devices (including cable glands) and the creation of equipotential bonding of all system components.
 The CUSTOMER must ensure that an electrician commissioned by him is on site during commissioning.
 Commissioning is understood to mean the testing of the basic functionality of the system by SCHMID.